16 Hour Outdoor First Aid Course

 - When and how to move a casualty

-- Assessing the situation and circumstances in order to act safely, promptly and effectively in an emergency
+- How to assess an emergency situation in order to act safely, promptly and effectively

-- Recognise & administer first aid, including primary and secondary surveys, to a child or adult casualty who is/has;
+- Recognising & administering first aid, including primary and secondary surveys, to an adult casualty who is/has;

 - injuries to eyes, bones, muscles, joints, chest, abdomen and pelvis